arXiv/accessibility2024/source/HTML-Event.md

 **Creator of ar5iv.org and lead developer at LaTeXML; W3C Math Working Group Member; Ph.D. candidate in hiding (do not disturb).**

 Deyan's main focus is to enhance the representation of mathematical expressions in rendered research papers, improving their accessibility, computational semantics, and enabling further reuse in a broader class of applications.
-[Deyan's Kwarc profile](https://kwarc.info/people/dginev/){target="_blank"}
+[Deyan's KWARC profile](https://kwarc.info/people/dginev/){target="_blank"}

 ---